microsoft/fluentui/packages/react-popover/etc/react-popover.api.md

 import type { FluentTriggerComponent } from '@fluentui/react-utilities';
 import type { ForwardRefComponent } from '@fluentui/react-utilities';
 import { JSXElementConstructor } from 'react';
-import type { PopperVirtualElement } from '@fluentui/react-positioning';
+import type { PositioningVirtualElement } from '@fluentui/react-positioning';
 import type { PortalProps } from '@fluentui/react-portal';
 import type { PositioningShorthand } from '@fluentui/react-positioning';
 import * as React_2 from 'react';